-The handpan art form has been developing exponentially quicker as more and more people are starting to explore tuned steel.
+The handpan art form has been developing exponentially quicker as more and more people are starting to explore building these types of drums.
 This is leading to novel building ideas being released to the public almost weekly.
 One topic of development has been basic shell forming.
-Whereas the steel pan has been traditionally hammered or “sank”, the birth of the handpan arrived on Deep Drawn shells.
+Whereas the steel pan has been traditionally hammered or “sank”, the birth of the handpan arrived on deep drawn shells fabricated by Panart.
 Years later, Jim Dusin and Kyle Cox of Pantheon Steel developed a new forming process called “Rolling”.
 While it is similar to traditional metal spinning (that some handpan builders have also used), there are fundamental differences in the Rotations Per Minute as well as how the shell is held and formed.
-In 2015, the Deep Drawn shell became increasingly popular after Shellopan lead a cooperative project to produce the shells and sell them to dozens of other builders.
-In 2016, Colin Foulke popularized another traditional metal forming process called Hydro forming.
+In 2015, the deep drawn shell became increasingly popular after Shellopan lead a cooperative project to produce the shells and sell them to dozens of other builders.
+Now additional builders such as Ayasa also offer deep drawn shells.
+In 2016, Colin Foulke popularized another traditional metal forming process called hydro forming.
 Numerous more builders began using the method after Colin shared his Machinery Design.
 The only other method that we have heard of that we have not seen used is “Single Point Incremental Forming”, which is referred to by Soren Maloney in at least one of his Academic Papers (note that the paper will immediately begin downloading to your computer when you click on the link).

 At Saraz, we have explored a few of these methods.
 While we have mostly built fully hammer shaped instruments, we were one of the first builders beyond Pantheon Steel to explore the Rolled Shell.
-Here is a video of the most recent Rolled Shell Saraz built in 2016.
+Here is a video of a Rolled Shell Saraz built in 2016.

-We have also explored a couple Deep Drawn shells from Isthmus Instruments.
-Here is the most recent Saraz built from one of those shells:
+We have also explored a couple deep drawn shells from Isthmus Instruments.
+Here is a video of a Saraz built from one of those shells:

 While we CAN sink shells as a team, there are other more important reasons that we CHOOSE to still focus on hammer sunk shells.
 The main reasons are because of the nature of the material as well as its tone and timbre.